Class 4010: LEARN PHOTOSHOP IN 3 WEEKS

 I have a laptop computer with Photoshop installed.
 Can I bring it to class?

-By all means, if you have a laptop, feel free to bring it.
+By all means, if you have a laptop or other device with Photoshop on it, feel free to bring it.
 But if you don’t have a laptop, don’t worry about it.
 You don’t need one to benefit from the class.

 Thanks again for the class.
 It was really helpful.- Sean C. (Seattle)